 The Colby Public Library is currently serving the public 42 hours per week.
 Programming offerings include pre-school story times, adult book clubs, writing club, volunteer and volunteen opportunities, summer reading program, annual book sale, and several open houses throughout the year.
 Services include Internet computers, printer and copy machines, scanner, microfilm reader, and fax machine.

 Vicky Calmes serves as director of the Colby Public Library.
-The staff consists of Vlasta K. Blaha and Emily Thell.
+The staff consists of Vlasta K. Blaha, Emily Thell and Brittani Mertens.